 The Rome2Rio app shows that it’s possible to take a car (or pedestrian) ferry from near the Gallipoli Peninsula to Bozcaada.
 It takes approximately 4 hours and is very inexpensive.
 Even though we heard that the public ferries are excellent, 4 hours on a ferry didn’t appeal to me so we contacted an agent (a Turkish/Australian couple based in Sydney) and after feedback from us, they mapped our trip and organised cars/drivers between a few destinations along the way.
 In future posts I’ll write more on some of those other interesting stops along the way.
 My next post on Turkey will be Gallipoli.
 The distance between Gallipoli and Bozcaada is only 66 km I just noted so that had me wondering why you would take the long ferry trip but perhaps there are other interesting stops along that route?
 Something for us to investigate if we ever return…would like to, but might need another lifetime for that😉

 On the ferry there were a variety of local people – some in traditional Muslim dress (just a loose/colourful scarf over women’s heads); others in modern clothing…depending on age but with young ones wearing jeans, t-shirts etc. In this part of Turkey, unlike the traditional village we left the day before, most young and mid age people can speak English very well.
 Some seemed to be communicating between themselves in English, so maybe they were tourists from elsewhere like us, although by the end of our month in Turkey I was able to distinguish if people were speaking Turkish – well I think I could!
-Tony and I only learned a few words which I should note down here later.
+Tony and I only learned a few words…just basic greetings etc.

 We visited a few seafood markets in Turkey – the most memorable being Kusadasi…our arrival point from Samos, Greece (see previous post if interested as this way of entering Turkey is highly recommended!).
 We also visited a small seafood market here on the island – there are many restaurants, mainly seafood, as it’s a popular holiday resort for both overseas visitors and locals.
 It wasn’t the peak season when we were there (quite cool but not cold) but there were still plenty of restaurants operating and enough holiday makers to give most cafes and restaurants a pleasant buzz.